DATA-BACKED GUIDE · UPDATED JULY 2026

 - Compare all-on-4 against a well-made set of implant-retained dentures, which use fewer implants and often cost less while still clipping firmly in place.

-- Ask exactly what the quote includes, such as the temporary teeth, the final teeth, follow-up visits and any grafting, so you can compare like for like.
+- Ask exactly what the quote includes, such as the temporary teeth, the final teeth, follow-up visits and any grafting, so you can compare like for like across clinics.

-- Get more than one opinion, because a private dentist may recommend six implants where another is confident four will do.
+- Get more than one opinion, because a private dentist may recommend six implants where another is confident four will do the job.

-- Ask about staged payment or 0% finance so the cost is spread rather than paid up front.
+- Ask about staged payment or 0% finance so the cost is spread rather than paid up front in one go.

 Common questions